FarihaAnis/subway-aichatbot/README.md

    - Extracts and processes operating hours, handling multiple closing times and public holiday variations.
    - Identifies the latest closing outlet and returns an accurate response, without relying on LLaMA 3.

+---

+## Tools & Technologies Used

+### Data Collection & Processing
+- **Web Scraping** – Extracts Subway outlet data from [Subway Malaysia](https://subway.com.my/find-a-subway).
+- **Google Maps API** – Converts outlet addresses into latitude & longitude for mapping.
+- **MySQL Database** – Stores structured details such as outlet names, addresses, and operating hours.

+### Data Storage & Retrieval
+- **Weaviate (Vector Database)** – Supports hybrid search using vector embeddings and keyword filtering.
+- **Hybrid Search** – Enhances data retrieval by combining semantic and structured search capabilities.

+### Backend Development
+- **FastAPI** – Provides API endpoints for chatbot queries and data retrieval.
+- **OpenRouter API** – Enables Llama-3 access for generating natural language responses.
+- **Query Handling Functions** – Extracts structured responses (e.g., counting outlets, latest closing times).

+### AI Model & Query Processing
+- **Llama-3 (via OpenRouter)** – Handles general chatbot queries requiring natural language understanding.
+- **Structured Query Handling** – Separates structured queries from AI-generated responses to prevent hallucinations.

+### Frontend Development
+- **React** – Builds an interactive UI for searching and displaying Subway outlet information.
+- **Map Integration** – Retrieves geolocation data from MySQL to visualize outlets.

+---

+## **FUTURE IMPROVEMENTS**

+Currently, the chatbot only returns a single outlet when answering queries like: *"Which Subway outlet closes the latest?"*

+### 🔹 **Expected Response:**
+> "The latest closing Subway outlets close at 10:30 PM.
+These outlets include:
+> - **Subway Sri Gombak** (Closes at 10:30 PM every day)
+> - **Subway Aeon Taman Maluri** (Closes at 10:30 PM on Friday & Saturday)"

+### 🔹 **Current Issue:**
+- The chatbot only returns one outlet (e.g., *"Subway Sri Gombak"*) even when multiple outlets have the latest closing time but on different days.

+### 🔹 **Cause:**
+- The logic currently does not account for outlets with different closing times on specific days.
+- If an outlet closes the latest only on certain days, it gets excluded from the response.

+### 🛠 **Proposed Fix**
+- Update the `extract_closing_time()` function to identify all outlets that have the latest closing time, even if they differ based on the day of the week.
+- Modify how results are grouped and formatted ensuring outlets with variable closing times are correctly included in the response.